 As a filmmaker, I always enjoy talking to folks who might be, interested or are very interested, in making films.
 I like finding new talent.
 Yesterday I got to do both.
 I was invited to an acting class by a local lady who finds raw talent and sees what they can do.
 Not really knowing what to expect, I conscripted my screenwriter and gathered my gear.
 It was going to be the first time to use my Sony a7III in a real studio environment.
 And it didn’t let me down.
 My a77, the camera that I have been using for the past eight years, did.
 I honestly didn’t have any idea just how behind the times it was.

-Of course, both cameras have built in microphones.
-The interesting thing there is that the a77 has better audio than the a7III.
+Of course, both cameras have built-in microphones.
+The exciting thing here is that the a77 has better audio than the a7III.
 I have also noticed this on professional shoots using the a7III with a microphone plugged into the audio-in jack.
 The a77 just does a much better job at handling the input and controlling the auto gain than the a7III.
 Yes, I know, only crazy people use the audio input jack to capture the main audio.
-All I can say is that when you’re a one man band, you gotta sacrifice something or it will take all day.
+All I can say is that when you’re a one-man band, you gotta sacrifice something or it will take all day.